ssalvaterra/LIB-201/narrative.md

     - Metadata (<-- You will need this, regardless!)
     - Projects you've already created
     - Text you've already written
 * <b>How will you organize your layout?</b> What system are you using to organize your layout?
 Is it going to be chronological?
 Will it be organized by topic?
+This will depend on the story you want to tell, and the artifacts you have to tell it.

 ![examples of a chronologically organized and topically organized exhibit](https://github.com/hillaryAHR/LIB-201/blob/main/narrative-images/exhibit-layout.png)